molan-git/harbour-tooter-b/README.md

 ## About
 Tooter is a Mastodon client for [Sailfish OS](https://sailfishos.org).

-**Update 2023: The current development repository is https://github.com/poetaster/harbour-tooter.
+**Update January 2023: The current development repository is https://github.com/poetaster/harbour-tooter.
 Please contribute there.**

 This fork is being used to further develop and maintain the Tooter app by dysko ([harbour-tooter](https://github.com/dysk0/harbour-tooter)).